 I like to combine all three essential oils in my DIY nasal inhaler or in a diffuser for stuffy nose.
 It smells great and works great.

-How to Make An Essential Oil Nasal Inhaler:
+How to Make Essential Oil Nasal Inhalers:

 Gather your supplies and head to the table or your kitchen counter.
 This takes all of about 60 seconds!
-Open up your essential oils and grab your wick.
+Open up your essential oils and grab your wick or absorbent stick.
 Hold your wick in one hand and slowly drop 8 drops of each essential oil onto your wick.
 You might want to place a paper towel under your wick in case a little oil drips off.
 I found it helpful to tilt my wick to the left and right while dropping oils on.
 This helps the oils to soak in a little quicker.
 Once you have all your oils on the wick, drop into the main part of your inhaler and pop the bottom cap on.
 There ya go!
 You have a “Breathe Easy” essential oils Nasal Inhaler!

-To Use Essential Oil For Stuffy Nose:
+To Use Essential Oil For Nasal Congestion:

 Conclusion

+Do you enjoy essential oil aromatherapy?
 This essential oil nasal congestion inhaler is a very easy product to make.
 If you are struggling with sinus issues or foresee that you will in the future, go ahead and make a DIY essential oil nasal inhaler to have on hand!
 Your sinuses will thank you!
 Have you ever made your own nasal inhaler?

 Related Posts: